-In the Department of Developmental Services, at a regional office or in the central office this class is accountable for directing a program which provides services to persons with developmental disabilities and related conditions and their families.
+In the Department of Developmental Services, at a Regional Office or in the Central Office this class is accountable for directing a program which provides services to individuals with an intellectual disability and related conditions and their families.

 REGIONAL OFFICE: Receives administrative direction from a Developmental Services Assistant Regional Director or other administrative official of higher grade.

-CENTRAL OFFICE: Receives administrative direction from the Deputy Commissioner or other administrative official of higher grade.
+CENTRAL OFFICE: Receives executive direction from the Deputy Commissioner or other administrative official of higher grade.

 Directs staff of a unit as assigned.